lua-ulf/ulf/README.md

 # ULF: Universal Lua Framework

-`ULF` is a modular, asynchronous framework for Lua designed to provide developers with a flexible, powerful, and intuitive API for development in `Neovim` and `LuaJIT`.
-The framework sits on top `luv` and provides the async/ await pattern by default.
+`ULF` is a lightweight, modular library for `Lua`, `LuaJIT`, and `Neovim`, offering useful modules for common development tasks.
+The goal of `ULF` is to provide versatile modules that can be used across various environments, whether in `Neovim` or standard `Lua`, without imposing any specific constraints or dependencies.

+`ULF` is a library for `Lua`, `LuaJIT`, and `Neovim`, providing modules common development tasks.

 ## Repository Management